INFLECT-DGNN: Influencer Prediction with Dynamic Graph Neural Networks: Conclusion

-Finally, practical deployment of the model depends heavily on the additional parameters, both controlled by the businesses and external factors that cannot be controlled but only estimated.
-Thus, we conclude that a proper analysis of target campaign costs together with the costs of the referral marketing should be conducted in order to find the optimal threshold used for a final deployment of the model in production.
-In case of influencer prediction tackled in this paper, we advice a careful study of the minimum reward necessary to induce a probability of response, using the methods proposed in this paper to evaluate outcomes.
-A/B tests and similar strategies can be used to fine tune the incentive value for this purpose.
+Finally, the practical application of the model depends heavily on the additional parameters, both controllable and external factors, which can at best be estimated.
+We conclude that a proper analysis of the cost of the target campaign, together with the cost of referral marketing, should be conducted to find the optimal threshold for final deployment.
+In our case, we recommend a careful study of the minimum reward necessary to induce a probability of response, using the proposed methods to evaluate the results.
+A/B testing and similar strategies can be used to fine-tune the value of the incentive.

 While this study provides valuable insights into the applicability of DGNNs for influencer prediction, it is important to acknowledge its limitations.
-The approach used to construct the networks can influence the performance of the models.
-Investigating the impact of network topology on DGNN performance is an area for future research.
-Additionally, in the profit-driven decision-making part of our research, we relied on the probability of referring without being targeted, which requires explicit modeling to determine the classification threshold.
+The approach used to construct the networks can influence model performance.
+Investigating the impact of network topology on performance is left for future research.
+In addition, the profit-driven evaluation framework presented in this study relies on the probability of referring without being targeted, which requires explicit modeling.
 Future research can focus on modeling this probability.